sscivier/gp-prob-earthquake-shaking/README.md

-# Gaussian Processes for Probabilistic Estimates of Earthquake Ground Shaking: A 1-D Case Study
+# Gaussian Processes for Probabilistic Estimates of Earthquake Ground Shaking: A 1-D Proof-of-Concept

-This repository is the official implementation of _Gaussian Processes for Probabilistic Estimates of Earthquake Ground Shaking: A 1-D Case Study_, in prep.
+This repository is the official implementation of _Gaussian Processes for Probabilistic Estimates of Earthquake Ground Shaking: A 1-D Proof-of-Concept_, in prep.

+We present a proof-of-concept workflow for probabilistic earthquake ground motion prediction that accounts for inconsistencies between existing seismic velocity models.
+The approach is based on the probabilistic merging of overlapping seismic velocity models using scalable Gaussian Process regression (GPR).
+We fit a GP to two synthetic 1-D velocity profiles simultaneously, demonstrating that the predictive uncertainty accounts for the differences between them.
+We then draw samples of velocity models from the predictive distribution and simulate the acoustic wave equation using each sample as input.
+This results in a distribution of possible peak ground displacement (PGD) scenarios, reflecting the uncertainty in our knowledge of seismic velocities in the region.

 ## Installation and requirements